 If we don’t deal with our issues, they inevitably stay with us.
 It’s even harder when a loved one is terminally ill, and we still have unresolved issues.
 To be honest it’s only when a loved one is faced with a terminal illness that we realise how many unresolved issues we have.

 To leave unresolved issues because we’re afraid to say what they are means we’ll continue to live with those issues long after our loved ones have gone.

 But it very much depends on the relationship.
-If we had the best relationship in the first place, we’d have very little issues to address.
-It’s not something I’ve been lucky to witness.
+If we had a relationship in the first place, we’d have very few issues to address.
+Sadly, it’s not something I’ve been lucky enough to witness.

 I won’t look back and feel remorseful that I didn’t say anything.
-Thankfully I did manage to talk about some of the things that we’re bothering me.
-We must talk if we want to keep our health in-tact.
+Thankfully I did manage to talk about some of the issues that were bothering me, particularly my non-diagnosis.
+We must talk about the things that matter to us if we want to keep our health intact.